ironcore-dev/ironcore/docs/proposals/01-networking-integration.md

 ### `Network` type

-The `Network` type defines a private `Network`.
-Private meaning that it is isolated from the public internet and communication within it can be freely managed.
-Traffic can be allowed or disallowed.
-For defining a network, a new namespaced `Network` type will be introduced.
-A `Network` has a `prefix` that define its boundaries.
-The `prefix` can be defined statically or via an `ipamPrefixRef` and a specified `size`.

-Once a `Network` is up and ready, the prefixes available for allocation are reported in its `status` as well as a condition indicating its availability / health.
+The namespaced `Network` type defines a `Network` bracket.
+Traffic from, to and within the `Network` can be managed.
+A `Network` has to specify the ip families it wants to allow (same is design as in the Kubernetes `Service` type).

+IP address space in a `Network` is not dictated in any way.
+A `Network` however has to accept any claimed IP address space within it.
+For initial design, a `Network` will only accept non-overlapping space.
+In a later version, this may be regulated with e.g. a `.spec.ipPolicy`.

 Example manifest: